Naum Shtarkman

+Career

-He was a student of Konstantin Igumnov at the Moscow Conservatory.
+Born in Zhytomyr, Shtarkman was a student of Konstantin Igumnov at the Moscow Conservatory.
 Shtarkman was awarded a 5th prize at the V International Chopin Piano Competition and, most notably, attained the Bronze Medal at the inaugural edition of the Tchaikovsky Competition.
 He had previously won the 1st place at Vianna da Motta International Music Competition.
 For several decades his concert career was restricted to the Soviet scene.

 Shtarkman was a professor at the Gnessin State Musical College and the Moscow Conservatory.

 The first concert with an orchestra, Mendelssohn concerto, he has played at age 11.
 Incredibly quickly, a year later, he gave a solo concert at the Great Hall of the Conservatory, a program which consisted of works by Bach, Beethoven, Chopin, Schumann, Liszt.
 In 1944 he began studying at the Moscow Conservatory in the class of the great pianist and teacher Konstantin Igumnov.